z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.1_undo.gz/README.md

 - **CLOSED** Google Mapped E-corp address - just shows a dead end (ironic?) information updated above.
 - **CLOSED** Cross referenced reddit post to character and his behaviour - looks likely to be "thefabledslayer" - information above updated.
 - **CLOSED** "Su falls" should be Sioux Falls, South Dakota - information above updated.
-- **CLOSED** Emailed The Plague and Eugenebelford - neither of the domains exist, thus no reply.
+- **CLOSED** Emailed The Plague and Eugenebelford - The plague domain exists, gets a response - have updated above in Extra Interesting Stuff

 Evidence
 --------